cantupaz/Modelo720/README.md

 ### Fixed-Width Format (.720)

 The official format used by the Agencia Tributaria:

 - 500 character fixed-width lines
 - Type 1: Header record (one per file)
 - Type 2: Detail records (one per asset)

+The format is documented in the BOE (https://www.boe.es/buscar/act.php?id=BOE-A-2013-954#an) and the `modelo_720.pdf`

 ### CSV Format

 A more human-readable format for data entry:

 - Header row with column names
 - One row per declaration component
 - Easier to edit in spreadsheet software